Kettlebells 101: Benefits, Exercises, and Safety Tips

 Women tend to do too much cardio and not enough muscle toning and shaping - in other words, we don't do enough resistance training.

 Resistance training is beneficial in improving our overall health.
-It strengthens bones, makes muscles and ligaments stronger and slows down the aging process.
+It strengthens bones, makes muscles and ligaments stronger, slows down the aging process, and improves our immune systems.
 A cardiovascular workout while useful is not enough to achieve all these benefits.

 Many women who have trained with kettlebells report losing pounds of body weight in no time.
 They feel stronger and fitter.
 Even normal body aches and menstrual cramps diminished.